QUOTES-Powell remembered as 'one of the finest Americans never to be president' | Politics

 "During the first Gulf War – as Chairman of the U.S. Joint Chiefs of Staff – we could not have wished for a stronger ally, nor one who commanded such affection and respect from our own Armed Forces.
 "Throughout his long and exceptional career, Colin served with honor and distinction.
 He was a true public servant, who I was proud to call a friend."
 U.S. SECRETARY OF STATE ANTONY BLINKEN "Powell's career in the U.S. military is legendary...
 By the time he retired from the military he was arguably the most respected and celebrated American in uniform."

 FORMER U.S. PRESIDENT JIMMY CARTER "A true patriot and public servant, we were honored to work beside him to strengthen communities in the United States, help resolve conflict in Haiti, and observe elections in Jamaica.
 His courage and integrity will be an inspiration for generations to come."
+FORMER PRESIDENT BILL CLINTON "He lived the promise of America, and spent a lifetime working to help our country, especially our young people, live up to its own ideals and noblest aspirations at home and around the world."
 FORMER U.S. SECRETARY OF STATE MADELEINE ALBRIGHT "My heart is sad for I have lost a friend.
 Colin Powell was an American icon whose career in public service will always be celebrated and remembered, but to me he was simply my friend Colin.
 "Although we grew up in different contexts, we bonded over our family's immigrant stories, our deep love of America, and our belief in the importance of public service.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)